jorenheit/mugen/readme.md

     ...
 }
 ```
-The first signal will appear as the least significant bit in the resulting control signal configurations.
+Each signal has to appear on a new line; the first signal will appear as the least significant bit in the resulting control signal configurations.

 ### Opcodes
 Defines the available opcodes and assigns their numerical values (in hex).
+Each opcode must be defined on its own line.

 ```
 [opcodes] {